PERSONAL R&D · APR 2026 — PRESENT

 Proactive engine.
 Aiko can queue messages of its own.
 Four tiers — silent (A), queued (B), immediate push (C), and check-in (D) — are gated by current annoyance and focus mode.
 The 60-second tick decides which queued messages fire, and which surface they fire on.
 Late-night softness, post-silence check-ins, and focus-mode lockouts are tactical shifts derived from this layer alone.

-54 hands.
-One DAG.
+88 hands.
+One system.

 Mothership Definition